iamvincenzo/bankruptcy-lstm-autoencoder/README.md

 The main objective of this research is to compare the performance of three different architectures employed in predicting corporate bankruptcy, by combining a classification task with an anomaly detection task (specifically: reconstruction task with LSTM-Autoencoder).

 This is a machine learning project that employs LSTM autoencoders to reconstruct input data.
 The end goal is to use the embedding of the encoder after training and attach a separate fully connected module to predict the state of a company (whether it's healthy or at risk of bankruptcy).
 The end goal can be reached using three different architectures illustrated in the schemas below.
+The LSTM-AE is trained using only alive companies.
+The purpose is to observe the network’s ability to accurately reconstruct alive companies and identify higher error rates when attempting to reconstruct failed companies.
+This approach enables determining the state of a company based on the committed error.

 ## Network Architectures